artie-l/pump-probe-experiment-control/gui/README.md

 This file imports the `LIATconstVisual` and `LIASensVisual` values from the `gui_variables.py`([link](#gui-variablespy)), in order to display them in the combobox.
 Normally, the LIA takes the values from 0 to n for the time constant and sensitivity.
 The indexes of a value in `LIATconstVisual` and `LIASensVisual` correspond to the value that one should send to LIA to set the respective time constant or sensitivity.

 One can add more options in analogy with the code presented here.

 ### gui chopper controls.py
-This file defines the **`LIAControls` class** that creates `Chopper Frequency` section in the GUI.
+This file defines the **`LIAControls` class** that renders `Chopper Frequency` section in the GUI.
 It is disabled by the default.
 If you have the Chopper that can be controlled with one of the LIA's outputs.

 It initializes a `Frame`, which contains one `LabelFrame` with:
 1. Label.